codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 The central component of the Codefresh Platform are pipelines.
 Pipelines are workflows that contain individual steps.
 Each step is responsible for a specific action in the process.
 Pipelines can be used to:

-* compile and package code
+* compile and package code,
-* build Docker images
+* build Docker images,
-* push Docker images (either to an [external Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) or the [built-in Codefresh registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/))
+* push Docker images (either to an [external Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) or the [built-in Codefresh registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/)),
-* deploy applications/artifacts to VMs, Kubernetes clusters, FTP sites, S3 buckets etc.
+* deploy applications/artifacts to VMs, Kubernetes clusters, FTP sites, S3 buckets etc,
-* run unit tests, integration tests, acceptance tests etc.
+* run unit tests, integration tests, acceptance tests etc., and
-* any custom action that you define
+* any custom action that you define.

 {% include
 image.html